 Student behavior in the cafeteria is based on courtesy and cleanliness.
 You are responsible for cleaning up your table and the area around it.
 Students remain in the cafeteria/outside until they are dismissed for their next class.
 Upon arriving to the cafeteria they should get all of their food and sit down.
 They should remain seated until they are dismissed.
-Students who throw food may receive 1-3 days lunch detention, loss of privileges, and/or will be asked to clean up their mess.
+Students who throw food and/or leave their area in a mess may receive 1-3 days lunch detention, loss of privileges, and/or will be asked to clean up their mess.
+Parents/guardians may request permission to eat lunch with their child.